 Black Cockatoos on the Swan Coastal Plain - report for the Department of Planning, Western Australia

 Cockatoos in the media

 Reporting Cockatoo Deaths

-If you suspect black cockatoos are being shot or illegally harmed or captured, please telephone Department of Environment and Conservation Wildcare 24hr Hotline on (08) 9474 9055.
+If you suspect black cockatoos are being shot or illegally harmed or captured, please telephone Department of Parks and Wildlife 24hr Hotline on (08) 9474 9055.
 See download below for translated information.